rhampt/balena-health/Blog.md

 You can name the application whatever you'd like.
 Push `Create and deploy` and you'll see a new application with that name show up in the dashboard.

-**Note:** If you don't have the hardware but still want to test the application, toggle `advanced` and set `SIMULATION_MODE` to `true`.
+If you don't have the hardware but still want to test the application, toggle `advanced` and set `SIMULATION_MODE` to `true`.
 If you have a heart rate sensor, make sure to set this value to `false` so that the proper code is used to poll for heart rate.
 Also, set the `H10_MAC_ADDR` variable to your heart rate devices' mac address.
 Check out the [Services and Configurations](#services-and-configurations) below for details on determining your sensors' mac address and other configuration options.

 Once your application has been created, you can set up and add a device within that application by clicking the `Add device` button.
 When you add a device, you specify your device type, and if you are connecting to a wireless network you can set your WiFI SSID and passphrase here too.